 Another popular way to season a roast is to make small incisions in the surface of the meat and push slivers of garlic and sprigs of herbs into the slits.
 You can do this right before you begin roasting or a day ahead for more intense flavor.

-Season the lamb however you like–but don’t salt it until just before cooking, as salt can draw moisture out of the meat.
+When you're seasoning the lamb, don't salt it until just before cooking; salt can draw moisture out of the meat.

-Before roasting your lamb, remove it from the refrigerator and allow it to sit for 30 minutes.
+Before roasting lamb, remove it from the refrigerator and allow it to sit at room temperature for at least 30 minutes.
 A piece of meat at room temperature will roast more evenly.

 Use a roasting rack to ensure even browning and heat circulation around the meat.

-- For a fattier piece of meat, roast at 325 degrees F (160 degrees C) for a longer period of time, allowing the fat to slowly melt and bathe the roast in its own juices.
+- Roast fattier pieces of lamb longer and at lower temps: For a fattier piece of meat, roast at 325 degrees F (160 degrees C) for a longer period of time, allowing the fat to slowly melt and bathe the roast in its own juices.
 Meat cooked with this method will take about 30 minutes per pound to reach medium rare.

 The most accurate way to determine doneness is with a meat thermometer: